Layr-Labs/eigenlayer-middleware/docs/README.md

 ##### Quorums

 A quorum is a grouping and configuration of specific kinds of stake that an AVS considers when interacting with operators.
-When operators register for an AVS, they select one or more quorums within the AVS to regsiter for.
+When operators register for an AVS, they select one or more quorums within the AVS to register for.
 The purpose of having a quorum is that an AVS can customize the makeup of its security offering by choosing which kinds of stake/security it would like to utilize.

 As an example, an AVS might want to support primarily native ETH stakers.
 It would do so by configuring a quorum to only weigh operators that control shares belonging to the native eth strategy (defined in the core contracts).

-The Service Manager Owner initializes quorums in the `RegistryCoordinator`, and may configure them further in both the `RegistryCoordinator` and `StakeRegistry` contracts.
+The Owner initializes quorums in the `RegistryCoordinator`, and may configure them further in both the `RegistryCoordinator` and `StakeRegistry` contracts.

 ##### Strategies and Stake

-Each quorum has an associated list of `StrategyParams`, which the Service Manager Owner can configure via the `StakeRegistry`.
+Each quorum has an associated list of `StrategyParams`, which the Owner can configure via the `StakeRegistry`.

 `StrategyParams` define pairs of strategies and multipliers for the quorum:
 * Strategies refer to the `DelegationManager` in the EigenLayer core contracts, which tracks shares delegated to each operator for each supported strategy.
 Basically, a strategy is a wrapper around an underlying token - either an LST or Native ETH.